HEPData/hepdata_lib/docs/usage.rst

 Adding keywords to a table
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To make hepdata entries more searchable, keywords can be used to define what information is shown in a table.
+To make hepdata entries more searchable, keywords should be used to define what information is shown in a table.
+HEPData keeps track of keywords separately from the rest of the information in an entry, and provides dedicated functionalities to search for and filter by a given set of keywords.
+If a user is e.g. interested in finding all tables relevant to graviton production, they can do so quite easily if the tables are labelled properly.
+This procedure becomes much harder, or even impossible, if no keywords are used.
+It is therefore considered good practice to add a number of sensible keywords to your tables.

 The keywords are stored as a simply dictionary for each table:

 ::